The Game Design Model

 Besides editing the fields we already mentioned, you can also relocate the design element by using drag and drop.
 You can also drop an element as a child of another one by dragging the element below the parent and then moving the mouse to the right before dropping, which will indent the placeholder as a visual representation of this process.
 For this operation to work, the parent element needs to be expanded if already has children.

-Adding tasks to your design model
+Adding work items to your design model